School website – suggested text

 Schools are responsible for providing access to current information about approved providers working in their school, including links to the approved providers' authorised curriculum scope and sequence(s) and information on alternative meaningful activities.

-If your school has the school website service (SWS), under Learning at our school, you will have a Religion and ethics page which states:
+If your school has the school website service (SWS), under Learning and support, you will have a Learning page that includes Religion and ethics drop down which states:

-Schools should add information to this page which will provide parent/carers with general information about SRE, SEE and alternative meaningful activities.
+Schools should add information to this section which will provide parent/carers with general information about SRE, SEE and alternative meaningful activities.
 Below are examples of text that can be added to your website.
+Schools may also consider providing informaiton here about any Voluntary student activties of a religiosu nature (VSA) running in their school.

 Examples of text